 Requirements Description Activity Purchasing a product which meets the product criteria below.
-Product criteria A stand-alone electric clothes dryer (not part of a combination washer/dryer) that: • is registered for energy labelling has a star rating of 7 stars is listed on the GEMS Register at the time of purchase is listed on our Register or Products by the time VEECs are created.
+Product criteria A stand-alone electric clothes dryer (not part of a combination washer/dryer) that:is registered for energy labelling has a star rating of 7 stars is listed on the GEMS Register at the time of purchase is listed on our Register or Products by the time VEECs are created.
 Measurement, testings, and ratings must be in accordance with the Greenhouse and Energy Minimum Standards (Rotary Clothes Dryers) Determination 2015.
-Eligible Residential premises - maximum of one product environments and installation limits Business premises/non-residential premises - no limits Evidence For each sale, accredited persons must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
-Inveited proof of purphase listing all products and models installed.
-Invoice/ proof of purchase listing all products and models installed.
-For hydrogen or non-residential ungrades, the invoice for the ungrade must include: For business or non-residential upgrades, the invoice for the upgrade must include: - the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business
+Eligible environments and Residential premises - maximum of one product installation limits Business premises/non-residential premises - no limits Record-keeping For each sale, accredited persons must collect and maintain the following:VEEC assignment form completed and signed by the installer and energy consumer.
+Invoice/ proof of purchase listing all products and models installed. • For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business